ProsperousHeart/ProsperousHeart.github.io/src/components/Certifications/README.md

+The certifications section is basically a duplicate of the Project section.
+Everything below is from there.
+I simply duplicated and tweaked so that the section could be updated separately.

 # Related GitHub Issues

 1. Original ask (with several options) was created [here](https://github.com/ProsperousHeart/ProsperousHeart.github.io/issues/12).
 2. Creation of original projects section was done under [this PR](https://github.com/ProsperousHeart/ProsperousHeart.github.io/pull/53).

 # Resources

 In this section I will provide links to resources being considered in preparation for Projects.